jahinic/ST558_Project2/documents/entertainment.md

 processing tools.
 For some search engines, these are some of the most common, short function words, such as the, is, at, which, and on.

+In order to predict the number of share, we are going to build linear regression and ensemble tree-based model.

 ## Prepare Data

 We’ll use the `readr` and `dplyr` packages from `tifyverse`.
 First, we